lavann/MonostoMicros/monostomicros.md

 This is one of the major factors that stop teams from modernisation due to the fear of impacting the legacy system.

 Any migration strategy should allow teams to incrementally refactor the application into smaller services, while still providing continuity of service to end users.
-The Strangler Pattern coined Martin Fowler defines such a strategy, which allows for a controlled decomposition of a monolith into a set of microservices, over a period, the microservices will cause the monolith to shrink in size and complexity, to the point it no longer exists.
+[The Strangler Pattern ](https://martinfowler.com/bliki/StranglerFigApplication.html) defined by Martin Fowler defines such a strategy, which allows for a controlled decomposition of a monolith into a set of microservices, over a period, the microservices will cause the monolith to shrink in size and complexity, to the point it no longer exists.

 The following strategies can be then used to implement this
 - Stop adding functionality to the monolith